Skip navigation

 Why do I have to wait so long for my results?

 Bacteria culture tests require a large number of cells to accurately identify what type of bacteria may be causing an infection.
 Most test samples don't include enough cells for that.
-So your sample is sent to a lab to allow the cells to grow until there are enough to test.
+So, your sample is sent to a lab and put in a dish with a special substance that allows bacteria cells to grow until there are enough to test.
 Most disease-causing bacteria will be ready for testing within one to two days, but some types of bacteria take five days or longer to grow enough cells.

 Will I need to do anything to prepare for the test?